 Provision of a series of interventions that provide enhanced wetland habitats along the existing ditches within the site.
-This would include a focus on tree planting to provide shade and areas of characteristic wet woodland, reedbeds and ponds to provide habitat for declining bird species and water voles, and waterside shrub thickets to provide havens for wildlife such invasive species.
+This would include a focus on tree planting to provide shade $and \, are as \, of \, characteristic \, wet \, woodland, reedbeds \, and \, ponds \, to \, provide \, habitat \, for \, declining$ bird species and water voles, and waterside shrub thickets to provide havens for wildlife such as otters near the riverbank.

 - Native Wetland Tree Planting.

+- Ponds and Scrapes.

 - Wet Woodland, Reedbeds and Alder Carr.

 - Native Shrub Planting.

 - Species Rich Floodplain Meadow.

 - Conservation Grazing.

+- Mown Grass Paths.